Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 What are these data?

 - **i-node**: Short for "index node".
-It is a file data structure storing every data (file size and type, UID and GUID of owner, permissions, last modification/access/change timestamps) except its name and content.
+It is a file data structure storing every data (file size and type, UID and GID of owner, permissions, last modification/access/change timestamps) except its name and content.
 - **block size**: The number of blocks the file takes.
 1 block is usually 512B, and it is the multiple of 4 (in my case).
 - **permissions**: The first character is file type: `-` for normal file, `d` for directory, `b` for block, `c` for character, `p` for pipe, `l` for link and `s` for socket.
 The rest can be summarized with an image: